Prohibited substances and methods

 Global DRO does not provide the prohibited status of pre-workouts, fat burners, or dietary supplements in general.
 This includes natural health products, for example: homeopathic products, traditional medicines, herbals, and probiotics.

 You should be aware that supplements can vary from batch to batch.
 They may also contain substances that are prohibited in sport even if it is not listed on the label.
-To protect yourself, take the time to read our supplement advice.

 Overseas products